Table of Contents Hide

-- To follow my horoscope / astrology transits.
+- To follow my horoscope and astrology transits.

 You can find all kinds of resources online to help with your witchcraft journey.

-Pinterest, in particular, is a goldmine of beautiful graphics explaining Moon Phases, Crystals, Rituals, Spells, Pagan Holidays, Supplies, as well as ‘witchy aesthetic’ inspiration.
+Pinterest, in particular, has a lot of beautiful graphics explaining Moon Phases, Crystals, Rituals, Spells, Sabbats and Supplies.

 I hope this blog post has helped you if you’re thinking of becoming a witch or need a bit of help in your witchcraft journey.

 Printables + Digital Art for Witches on Etsy